 Rinse clean freezer containers and lids with boiling water.Clean and hull the berries.
 The hull is the white part attached to the leaves at the top of the berry.
 We use a strawberry huller to do this; however, you can also hull strawberries with a small, sharp paring knife.
 Remove the hull and discard.

 Using a potato masher, squish the cleaned strawberries a cup or so at a time.
 You can also break down the berries in a blender or food processor; however, if you prefer, pulse rather than pulverize them.

-Measure out exactly 3 ¼ cups of mashed berries into a large bowl.
+Measure out exactly 3¼ cups of mashed berries into a large mixing bowl.

-Stir ¼ cup lemon juice into the mashed strawberries.
+Measure out lemon juice.
+Stir the lemon juice into the mashed strawberries.

-1 Tablespoon = 1 servingYou can eat this jam right away, but if you are planning to freeze it for later, be sure to allow it to sit out on the counter for a day to let it to set up.IMPORTANT: This tutorial is written for use with MCP Regular Pectin.
+1 Tablespoon = 1 servingFreezer jam can be stored in the refrigerator for up to three weeks, and in the freezer for up to a year.IMPORTANT: This tutorial is written for use with MCP Regular Pectin.
 If you use any other kind of pectin, please consult the directions provided.
 The process is generally the same; however, the amounts may differ slightly.